whiteVHS/whiteVHS.github.io/_posts/2022-11-23-simple-mpd-ncmpcpp-tutorial.md

 # Install required packages:

-First you'll need to install both mpd and ncmpcpp.
+First you'll need to install both mpd and ncmpcpp with your distros main package manager.
 Since I am on Arch Linux, I just have to run:

 `sudo pacman -S mpd ncmpcpp`

+If for some reason they're unavailable, you may have to compile them manually.
 Additionally, you can install `mpc` to control mpd via command-line.

 ex: `mpc volume -2`, `mpc random on`, etc.